 - Big Data

 - Computer architecture / hardware design

 Areas of improvement:

-I started processing for SETI@home in 1999, and was in the top 10% of rankings until I stopped around 2006.
-I recently started up crunching workunits again.
+I started processing for SETI@home in 1999, and was in the top 10% of rankings for a time.
+I stopped temporarily in 2006, recently started up again.

-To join the VIANT Alumni team, click below:
+To join SETI at home and the VIANT Alumni team, click below: